 Manna Dobó, MPhil, Chartered Teacher GTCS

-Hungarian teacher-artist, Manna has lived in Scotland since 1987.
+Hungarian artist-teacher Manna has lived in Scotland since 1987.
 Her particular passion is for enabling her students to experience and express more fully their own life through the act of making.
-She graduated in Mathematics and Art from Szeged.
-She has taught painting, drawing and design, and exhibited her work in Scotland for the last two decades.
+She graduated in Art and Mathematics from Szeged.
+She has taught painting, drawing and design, and exhibited her work in Scotland for the last three decades.
 Her book, Visual Education, was published in 2011 in Germany.
 Manna’s vigorous approach to teaching is based on her dedication to incisive observation of the visible world.
 Ute from Wild at Art has taken part in many of her workshops and is convinced that Manna has the ability to bring out the best in everybody – even those who thought they couldn’t draw end up producing the most amazing pieces.

 Linda Green’s fiber art takes many dynamic forms.
 Experimenting with drawings, colour studies, found objects and images from nature, she then works with twisted and plied fibres, handmade paper, reed stems and looms, and creates innovative structures.
 Linda first trained at the prestigious Edinburgh College of Art’s tapestry department, then the only art school pioneering tapestry as an art discipline.
 She followed this with a masters in textiles at the Royal College of Art in London where she explored the deconstruction of tapestry, developing innovative constructions incorporating new materials.

 After an extensive two-year period of travel Linda established her studio in Edinburgh.
 Her academic career includes lecturing at Glasgow School of Art, Dundee and Edinburgh Universities.
 A full catalogue of professional activity including exhibitions in the UK, Japan, Europe and the USA continuously informed her teaching career.
 Her work is in collections worldwide